davidsword/network-rest-site-list/readme.txt

 License: GPLv3
 License URI: https://github.com/davidsword/network-rest-site-list/blob/master/LICENSE

-Simple small Wordpress plugin that creates a REST endpoint to list all sites and their IDs in a Wordpress Multisite Network.
+Simple small WordPress plugin that creates a REST endpoint to list all sites and their IDs in a WordPress Multisite Network.
 Similar to wp-cli's `wp site list` command.

 == Description ==